HuangLiPang/python-logging-template-RotatingFileNameHandler/README.md

 python-logging-template using RotatingFileNameHandler
 ---
-Python logging template using dictConfig
+Python logging config by using dictConfig

 Reference
 ---